yamafaktory/babel-react-rollup-starter/README.md

 ### Development

-Running the following command will open your default browser pointing to `html/index-dev.html` thanks to [Browsersync](https://www.browsersync.io/).
-Any modifications to files in *src* directory triggers a new development build and refresh your browser:
+Running the following command will open your default browser to `html/index-dev.html`.
+Thanks to [Browsersync](https://www.browsersync.io/), any modifications inside *src* trigger a browser refresh:

 ```sh
 npm test
 ```

-To generate a development:
+To generate a development bundle:

 ```sh
 npm run build:dev